 - A mauled puppy is placed in a cage and dies.

-- A dog that probably had a ball stuck in its GI tract dies without the benefit of hydration or surgery.
+- A dog who probably had a ball stuck in its GI tract dies without the benefit of hydration or surgery.

-Those are just a few sad cases that should not be happening in 2012.
+Those are just a few sad cases that should not be happening in this day and time.
 Dr. Pol’s fans believe his kind of veterinary medicine is acceptable because he isn’t a high-faluttin’ city vet who costs a ton of money.

 Cheap Can Mean Big Profit Margin